kourouklides/artificial_neural_networks/setup/README.md

 ## Quick installation

-If, for any reason, you want to spend the minimum amount of time for setting up your environment, then you can follow __all__ the steps below.
+If, for any reason, you want to spend the minimum amount of time for setting up your environment, then you should follow __all__ the steps below.

+This installation process requires the minimum knowledge of software tools.
+It cannot get any easier than this.

 ### 1. Install Python 3